 Toxicity to pets

 Hydrocarbons are liquids that are commonly found in your garage.
 Examples include liquid fuels such as kerosene, engine oil, tiki-torch fuels, gasoline, diesel fuels, paint solvents, wood stains, wood strippers, liquid lighter fluids, asphalt/roofing tar, etc. These are often referred to as “petroleum distillates” based on their viscosity (e.g., thickness), carbon chain length, and fat solubility.
 Hydrocarbons consist of chemicals containing a hydrogen and carbon group as their main constituents.
-Some of these products are mixed with antifreeze, which can be deadly to dogs and cats.
+Some of these products are mixed with antifreeze, which can also be deadly to dogs and cats.

 If your dog or cat ingested hydrocarbons, one should never induce vomiting, as it can make the pet worse and predispose them to aspiration pneumonia (e.g., when vomitus is inhaled into the lungs).
-Clinical signs of hydrocarbon poisoning include vomiting, drooling, increased breathing, skin irritation, eye irritation, walking drunk, and coma.
+Clinical signs of hydrocarbon poisoning include vomiting, drooling, increased or difficulty breathing, skin irritation, eye irritation, walking drunk, and coma.

 Common signs to watch for:

 Call now:(855) 764-7661

 The content of this page is not veterinary advice.
 A number of factors (amount of substance ingested, size of the animal, allergies, etc.) determine what is toxic to a particular pet.
 If you think your pet has eaten something potentially toxic, call Pet Poison Helpline or seek immediate veterinary treatment.